-Derived Column Transformation in SSIS plays vital role in dealing with expressions in SQL Server Integration Services.
+Derived Column Transformation in SSIS plays a vital role in dealing with expressions in SQL Server Integration Services.
 The SSIS Expression Language has powerful built-in functions for string manipulation, data type conversions, mathematical functions, conditional expressions and handling Null values.

 We can create the required expression using those built-in functions, Columns, Operators and variables.
-Derived Column Transformation provides an option to choose whether you want to create new columns or replace existing columns with values calculated from expressions.
+SSIS Derived Column Transformation provides an option to choose whether you want to create new columns or replace existing columns with values calculated from expressions.